ialsaud/VNA-sec521/readme.md

 * from the same working directory run `vagrant up`
   * this will download and run the rpl attack framework virtual machine.
   * note: you might face some USB error, open virtualbox and disable USB adapter on the vm.
-* after the machine has appeared running, such as follow: (pass: user)
+* after the machine has appeared running (pass: user)

 * open a terminal and git clone this reposotory.